behrndt/openwrt-masq6/README.md

 Masquerading NAT6
 =================

-Easy to use `firewall.d` hook to allow you to specify `masq6` right as you'd expect.
+Easy to use `firewall.nat6` script to allow you to specify `masq6` right as you'd expect.

 Configuration is done per firewall zone, just like standard masquerading: